 - Lie down or tilt your head back.
 With your index finger, pull down the lower lid of your eye to form a pocket.

 - To use the eye drops: Hold the dropper close to your eye with the other hand.
 Drop the correct number of drops into the pocket made between your lower lid and eyeball.
 Gently close your eyes.
 Place your index finger over the inner corner of your eye for 1 minute.
 Do not rinse or wipe the dropper or allow it to touch anything, including your eye.
 Put the cap on the bottle right away.
 Keep the bottle upright when you are not using it.

 - Missed dose: Apply a dose as soon as you can.
 If it is almost time for your next dose, wait until then and apply a regular dose.
 Do not apply extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have glaucoma, an eye infection, cataracts, or a history of herpes infection or tuberculosis.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have glaucoma or a history of herpes infection.

 - This medicine may cause the following problems: